SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - UI/UX guidelines (docs in progress).

+- Be compatible with most commonly used browsers.

+- Function out of the box, if applicable, in Android and iOS devices.

 ## Coding guidelines

 The Spartacus team adopted the following set of rules to keep the Spartacus code readable and maintainable.
 As a contributor, we ask you to please follow these rules (even if you find them violated somewhere).
 When a file is consistently not following these rules, and adhering to the rules would make the code worse, follow the local style.